FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Side=Lets you select what side you want to play as (White, Black, or random).
 Appears in the "Create a game" menu of the lichess mobile app: https://raw.githubusercontent.com/veloce/lichobile/master/screens/android/create-human.png (the screenshot is from an old version; "Color" is now "Side").
 All mobile app sentences *must* be kept compact, as they need to scale to small devices.

+Clock=Lets you select what time control you want to play with.
+Appears in the "Create a game" menu of the lichess mobile app: https://raw.githubusercontent.com/veloce/lichobile/master/screens/android/create-human.png.
+All mobile app sentences *must* be kept compact, as they need to scale to small devices.

 Access is unauthorized.=This is a generic sentence that usually appears when the player is not signed in, or when an incorrect password is entered.
 The sentence is only found in the lichess mobile app, and *must* be kept compact, as mobile sentences need to scale to small devices.

 No internet connection.
 You can still play offline from the menu.=Descriptive sentence.
 Is only shown when your mobile device is lacking connectivity to the internet.
 The sentence is only found in the lichess mobile app, and *must* be kept compact, as mobile sentences need to scale to small devices.